 Refuse and recycling days may change as holidays approach.
 The downloadable calendar below include changes to refuse and recycling as well as collection dates for Christmas trees, brush and leaves.

 At this time, refuse/garbage carts may be purchased at the Public Works office, however, the public is highly encouraged to utilize an alternative method of purchasing these items to avoid entering the Municipal Building.
 Refuse carts can also be purchased over the phone at 262-335-5079.
-As a courtesy, carts are temporarily being delivered at no additional cost.
+Carts may be delivered for a $10.00 additional cost.

 Refuse carts are considered personal property and may be taken if you move or left for the next homeowner.
 Renters should check with their landlord prior to removing the refuse cart.
 Recycling carts (green with yellow lid) are the property of the recycler and must always remain at the property.